JoelMichaelRutter/wax_crate_MS5/testing.md

 * **VISUAL BUG** (Hero Image Height Issues - Cross App) - I encountered some Hero Image issues across the app specifically on screen widths like landscape iPads and smaller laptops.
 Due to the condensed screen size, the text and content within my containers were wrapping and forcing the height of the container up but the hero images were still being styled by the general styling with a fixed height of 90vh.
 This more than enough space for large screens but on smaller screens it meant the image was cutting off leaving white space at the bottom.

     * **FIX** - Where I encountered this issue, I had two fixes.
 Firstly, I added a media query to dictate that under 1440px, hero images should have height of 100% as then the content containers would dictate the height of the image and there would then be no space.
-This then gave rise to another problem in that if the content was really minimal (sign out page), the height of the container would shrink down and leave lots of space because it no longer had a fixed height on laptops.
+This then gave rise to another problem in that if the content was minimal (sign out page), the height of the container would shrink down and leave lots of space because it no longer had a fixed height on laptops.
 To counteract this, on the templates that had the lack of content, I added a laptop-height container around the content to ensure that the page stretched the height of the viewport.
 I've tested all of these fixes and they are all working as expected now.

 # **Performance Testing**
 To test the performance of the website, I used Google Lighthouse inside Chrome Dev Tools.
 Below I will outline the applications performance via the metrics provided by Google Lighthouse: